Renan04lima/e-commerce-microservice/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project simulates a simple e-commerce microservice, using Kafka to carry out the communication between the order, payment, and billing services
+This project simulates a simple e-commerce microservice, using Kafka to carry out the communication between the order, payment, and billing services and use AWS Cognito for authentication

 <p align="right">(<a href="#top">back to top</a>)</p>